 alternative energies and is aiming for 100%.

 Many of the world’s mega rich have vested interests in fossil fuels and via influential lobbying groups are proposing legislation that makes solar sources more expensive.
-In bed with these empire builders are media moguls who don’t believe global warming to be real, and if real, not a big deal; even though this opinion is against the world’s most authoritative experts.
+In bed with these empire builders are media moguls who don’t believe global warming to be a big deal; even though this attitude is against the world’s most authoritative experts.
 Some are already planning to make profit from global warming!

 The influence of climate change on each of us will vary but ultimately it will be universal and may set in train processes that are cataclysmic.
 It is now official that 2014 was the warmest year since records were kept (1880).